ajay-gandhi/alfred/README.md

 Things to do, in order of urgency:

+* Put unmatched options in comments
+* Ask to label in each menu item
 * Menu search functionality
 * Support for comments and quantity
 * Show person with most calls in global stats